What Are Skin Warts?

 Usually, warts are not painful, but if they are located at the bottom of the feet, they can be quite tender to touch.
 Depending on the size and appearance, there are some types of warts, such as:

-• Common Warts: Commonly found on fingers, hands, elbows, and knees.
-They are usually small, appearing with dome-shaped, grayish-brown skin growth.
+Common Warts: Commonly found on fingers, hands, elbows, and knees.
+They are usually small and appear to have dome-shaped grayish-brown skin growth.

 What Are the Causes of Childhood Warts?

-Warts are commonly caused by human papillomavirus (HPV).
-Although, the type of warts depends on different types of papillomaviruses.
-The infection can spread from person to person by contact with an infected skin lesion.
-Not only physical touch, but it can spread by using the same towel or bath floor.
+Warts are commonly caused by human papillomavirus (HPV), although the type of wart depends on different types of papillomaviruses.
+The infection can spread from person to person by contact with an infected skin lesion, not only by physical touch, but also by using the same towel or bath floor.

 Unlike any other infections, HPV viruses are like germs.
 They thrive in warm and moist places like cuts or scratches on hands or feet.
-Once the virus finds the places like this, they start to develop warts.
+Once the virus finds places like this, it starts to develop warts.
 The development of warts takes months to years before even one can notice.
 For the same reason, it often remains unnoticed by parents.

-Children with thumb-sucking or finger-biting habits are more prone to this kind of infection, as by biting, they are creating an open surface for infection to spread.
-Usually, the wart does not appear immediately at contact with the virus, but usually, the infection takes several months before spreading and showing its signs.
+Children with thumb-sucking or finger-biting habits are more prone to this kind of infection, as biting creatings an open surface for infection to spread.
+Usually, the wart does not appear immediately after contact with the virus, but usually, the infection takes several months before spreading and showing its signs.

 Moreover, warts are very common in adults, but there is a possibility that they can happen at any age.
 If a person comes in close contact with someone with warts, there are chances of contamination.
 Moreover, children with weakened immune systems are more at risk of it.